OEB registered Old English “Babydoll” Southdown Sheep are wonderful heritage sheep for companionship, organic weeding, wool and meat

 Care

-Babydolls require annual shearing and hoof trimming and deworming as needed (we use natural dewormers).
-They can thrive on forage and do not need grains like larger breeds of sheep.
+Babydolls require annual shearing and hoof trimming.
+They also require deworming as needed (we use the FAMACHA scale and natural dewormers).
+Babydolls thrive on forage and do not need grains in our experience.
 We do recommend providing sheep specific loose minerals and salt.
 They do not need much shelter other than shade, except at lambing time.
 Predator proof fencing or a livestock guardian dog are essential for protection from predators.
-Portable electric netting fences are great if you do not already have permanent fencing.
+Portable electric netting fences are great for rotational grazing if you do not already have permanent paddock fencing.

 Important: Babydolls are Flock Animals